rhine-transcendence/rhine-transcendence.github.io/meeting8.md

 Differentially closed fields are the differential equivalent to algebraically closed fields.
 They provide a setting for model theorists to study differential algebraic questions.

 In this talk, we will introduce the properties of differentially closed fields in positive characteristic from a model theoretic point of view.
-In particular, we will describedefinable groups.
+In particular, we will describe definable groups.
 No prior model theoretic knowledge is required.  <p>

 <li>Lunch<p>